sap-tutorials/Tutorials/tutorials/cap-extend-sfsf-import-services/cap-extend-sfsf-import-services.md

 [ACCORDION-BEGIN [Step 3: ](Checkout the Import Results)]

-Let's now inspect what happened after executing those command lines.
+Now, inspect what happened after executing those command lines.
 First, click on the `ECEmployeeProfile.csn` file in the `srv/external` folder:

 ![Figure 7 – CSN of the ECEmployeeProfile service](csn-employee-profile.png)